The Personal OS I run every day.

 Tracker

 The master-tracker pattern that runs my life.
 Plug-and-play with Bear, Apple Notes, Obsidian, or plain Markdown.
-Catches every loose thread before Friday afternoon.
+Catches every loose thread before I can lose it.

 Library

-Voice, samples, templates, briefs.
-The retrieval layer that makes the AI actually sound like you across every piece of work it touches.
+Voice, samples, templates, knowledge.
+The layer that makes the AI think and sound like you across every piece of work it touches.

 Capture